ne0ndrag0n/Concordia/dev/notes/gridlayout.md

 ## New Functions
 `LayoutProportions createLayout( ... )` - Specify a total number of rows/columns and a proportion in a layout.
-`void getPlacement( x, y )` - Specify the cell coordinates of a manual child element grid placement.
+`glm::uvec4 getPlacement( x, y )` - Specify the cell coordinates of a manual child element grid placement.

 ## Existing Properties